redhat-developer/app-services-sdk-java/packages/smartevents-management-sdk/docs/ProcessorsApi.md

 ## processorsAPIAddProcessorToBridgeWithHttpInfo

-> ApiResponse<ProcessorResponse> processorsAPIAddProcessorToBridge processorsAPIAddProcessorToBridgeWithHttpInfo(bridgeId, processorRequest)
+> CompletableFuture<ApiResponse<ProcessorResponse>> processorsAPIAddProcessorToBridge processorsAPIAddProcessorToBridgeWithHttpInfo(bridgeId, processorRequest)

 Create a Processor of a Bridge instance